kalyaninagaraj/TSP-Art/README.md

 ## Code Credit
 1. Ideas on reading PBM files in Python were borrowed from Evil Mad Scientist Laboratories' [code for the same](https://github.com/evil-mad/EggBot/tree/master/other/TSP-stipple/tsp_art_tools).
 Check out
 2. [@kalyaninagaraj](https://github.com/kalyaninagaraj)

+## Things To Note
+Starting with a "good" stippled image can make a world of difference to the aesthetic quality of the TSP line drawing.
+Robert Bosch and his collaborators write of several approaches (algorithms) to achieving that "good" starting point.
+I took the easy way out and followed the Evil Mad Scientist's Gimp-based approach.
+Its the messier of the two routes (the other one being coding up the algorithms used by Bosch) in the sense that the process can't be automated because it requires the use of one's eye.

 ## Photo Credit
 The image of Hank Marvin is cropped from a [group photo](https://commons.wikimedia.org/wiki/File:Cliff_Richard_aankomst_met_zijn_Shadows,_Bestanddeelnr_913-7397.jpg) of The Shadows that appears in the public domain.